spatialos/gdk-for-unity/docs/reference/concepts/connection-flows.md

 From SpatialOS v13.5 onwards, there are two versions of the Locator connection.
 The new v13.5+ Locator, in alpha, has additional functionality to the existing v10.4+ Locator which is the stable version.

-#### v10.4+ Locator connection flow (stable version)

-Use this Locator connection flow for:

-* Connecting a client-worker to a cloud deployment via the [SpatialOS Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher).

 #### v13.5+ Locator connection flow (alpha version)

 Use this Locator connection flow for: